SebastianUA/terraform/newrelic/examples/newrelic_nrql/README.md

-# Work with AWS NEWRELIC_NRQL via terraform
+# Work with NEWRELIC_NRQL via terraform

 A terraform module for making NEWRELIC_NRQL.